mccoyJosh/ClassInfo/SDEV140/M03/Day1/1_lists.md

 # Basics

-Last week we talked about data structures and how strings are data structures today we are going to talk about MORE DATA STRUCTURES Specifically, Lists, Tuples, and Dictionaries
+Last week we briefly talked about data structures and how strings are data structures today we are going to talk about MORE DATA STRUCTURES Specifically, Lists, Tuples, and Dictionaries